-There will be no joint services and events until 6 December for the moment, and it is hoped that we will be responsible for helping to minimise the spread of Covid19 until then.
+Until 7 February 2021, there will be no services and events, and it is hoped that in responsibility we will help to minimise the spread of Covid19 until then.

-However, you can rely on us to hold daily services in our monastery and take your prayer requests with you.
-You are welcome to tell us what you have on your heart at the moment so that we can include it in the Eucharistic celebration.
+You are welcome to let us know what is on your heart at the moment so that we can include it in the Eucharistic celebration.

-We will be happy to stay in touch with our website and share some of the familiar things we have always celebrated together, at least through the media.
-You are cordially invited to visit it more often.
+With our website, we will be happy to stay in touch and share many a familiar thing that we have otherwise always celebrated together, at least through the media.
+You are cordially invited to visit here often.

-We also ask you to visit www.katholisch.at/gottesdienste for information on when and how you can join in a service through the media.
+We also ask you to contact www.katholisch.at/gottesdienste for information on when and how you can join in a service via the media.

-In this time of crisis, we learn from each other whether we are ready not to leave each other alone.
-For some, this means giving help to the weaker ones, for others: allow help!
+In this time of crisis, we learn from each other whether we are prepared not to leave each other alone.
+For some this means: giving help to the weaker, for others: allowing help!

-It is not about what is better: implementing the government’s guidelines or trusting God to guide us.
+It is not a question of which is better: to implement the government’s guidelines or to trust in God to guide us.
 It could also be that God sends us doctors, virologists, politicians and many other helpers to guide us through this crisis.
-Because He does nothing without us humans!
+For he does nothing without us humans!

 Opening hours of the church: